elvinos/AppDesignReport/LatestBuild/ReportSections/Introduction.md

 ## Scheduling

-Work packages were allocated according to each team members’ strengths and weaknesses.
+Work packages were allocated according to each team member's strengths and weaknesses.
 Jobs were distributed to optimise team members' time while allowing all individuals to learn.
-A Gantt chart was used to map out the timeline of the project to keep tasks on track and manage deadlines.
+A Gantt chart was used to map out a timeline for the project to keep tasks on track and manage deadlines.
 Figure \ref{gantt}, shows a slimmed down version of the Gantt chart used.

 \begin{landscape}
 \begin{table}[H]